OmerMel/TripPlanner/README.md

    - The LLM returns random points unrelated to the daily details.
    - ~~The map fails to generate a route.~~ fixed
    - AI returns water coordinates that aren’t being filtered or corrected by the code.
+   - The LLM takes too long to generate a response.

 ---